PuceBaboon/ESP8266-DS3231/README.md

 Rinse and repeat.

 ### Update
-Brian Robbins (https://github.com/bprobbins) Has very kindly provided a schematic and what looks like a readily available, modern P-MOSFET type for the actual power-switching circuit (it would probably only have taken me about another 8 or 9 years to around to it).
+Brian Robbins (https://github.com/bprobbins) Has very kindly provided a schematic and what looks like a readily available, modern P-MOSFET type for the actual power-switching circuit (it would probably only have taken me about another 8 or 9 years to get around to it).
 Check under the "Issues" menu above and scroll down to the -second- schematic.
 Thanks, Brian!